 Along the Overseas Highway, the lodging is plenty, though most hotels are on the pricier side, especially during high season.
-For stays in Marathon, head to The Hammocks at Marathon or The Holiday Inn Express & Suites Marathon for a budget-friendly stay; opt for the Tranquility Bay Beach House Resort or Hyatt Place Marathon Florida Keys for a little extra.
-Other popular hotels include Parmer’s Resort in Little Torch Key, Glunz Ocean Beach Hotel & Resort in Key Colony Beach, Hawks Cay Resort in Duck Key, Sugarloaf Lodge in Sugarloaf Key, BayView Inn Motel and Marina in Conch Key, and Lime Tree Bay Resort in Long Key.
-Once in Key West, book a budget-friendly stay at The Grand or Nancy’s Guest House, or opt for a more luxurious stay at the Southernmost Beach Resort, situated on the shores of the water.
+For stays in Marathon, head to the Hammocks at Marathon or the Holiday Inn Express & Suites Marathon for a budget-friendly stay.
+Opt for the Tranquility Bay Beach House Resort or Hyatt Place Marathon Florida Keys for a little extra.
+Other popular hotels include Parmer’s Resort in Little Torch Key, Glunz Ocean Beach Hotel & Resort in Key Colony Beach, Hawks Cay Resort in Duck Key, Sugarloaf Lodge in Sugarloaf Key, BayView Inn Motel and Marina in Conch Key and Lime Tree Bay Resort in Long Key.
+Once in Key West, book a budget-friendly stay at the Grand or Nancy’s Guest House, or opt for a more luxurious stay at the Southernmost Beach Resort, situated on the shores of the water.

 For local cuisine – stone crab, key lime pie, lobster and conch fritters – heading straight to Key West is recommended.
 However, there are a few stops along the way, including Islamorada’s new Florida Keys Brewing Co. and Pierre’s, Harriette’s Restaurant and Hobo’s Cafe in Key Largo, Barracuda Grill and Florida Keys Steak and Lobster House in Marathon, the Dining Room in Little Torch Key and No Name Pub in Big Pine Key, an institution since 1931.
 Once in Key West, get your hands on local cuisine at Roof Top Café, the Stoned Crab, Blue Heaven, el Siboney Restaurant and Seven Fish.